 I love working with kids.
 Little kids come in to see me, and I love being able to help them.
 I also enjoy working with parents and being able to talk and counsel them about their child’s condition.
-They feel grateful that I take the time to talk to them and counsel them.
+They feel grateful that I take the time to speak with them and counsel them.

-Why did you choose to become a doctor, and what drew you towards this speciality?
+Why did you choose to become a doctor, and what drew you towards this specialty?

 Do you have any words of wisdom for children who want to follow in your footsteps?